deepraining/lila/packages/lila-webpack-lib-config/README.md

 ### `plugins`: `[]`, default `[]`, extra webpack plugins

-## files of a page
+## files of a entry

-A page has a standalone directory, also called workspace.
+A entry has a standalone directory, also called workspace.

 ### for `build` command

-For `build` command, a page has at least a `index.js` file.
+For `build` command, a entry has at least a `index.js` file.

-If page is `index`, its workspace is `src`:
+If entry is `index`, its workspace is `src`:

 ```
 |-- src/